Got a media enquiry?

 Recommended reading list

-Help us improve by completing our survey – we want to hear from you no matter how you use the State Library.
+Help us improve by completing our annual client survey and go in the draw to win a $100 voucher.
+We want to hear from you no matter how you use the State Library.
+Closed on 17 November.